Update November 22, 2008

 book is somehow helping them, this does not necessarily mean it is

 actually ordained by God.
 After all, God can use many means to reach

 people.
 God regularly uses disasters, accidents and tragedy of all sorts

 - even unorthodox or cultic books - for His glory.
 This, however, doesn't

 mean that God somehow deems heresy or terrible events as somehow good or

 The Nicest Heretic

-flip, but it's true.
-He is a very nice guy who is presenting and
+flip but he is a very nice guy who is presenting and

 defending some very dangerous, even seductive, heresies.
 As one who wears

 his emotions on his sleeve and who found himself being swayed by the